Mbaka Disowns Protest Against Ban On Adoration Ministry

-The Spiritual Director of the Adoration Ministry in Enugu, Rev. Fr.
-Ejike Mbaka, has distanced himself from Sunday’s protest by the Adoration congregation against the directive by the Bishop of Enugu Catholic Diocese, Callistus Onaga, banning priests and faithful from attending the Adoration Ministry’s programmes.
+Spiritual director of the Adoration Ministry Emene, Enugu, Rev Fr Ejike Mbaka has distanced himself from Sunday’s protests by the Adoration congregation.

-The protest by Mbaka’s followers was targeted at Bishop Onaga with the demonstrators insisting that the Bishop must go.
+The protest by Mbaka’s followers which was targeted at the Enugu Catholic Bishop, Callistus Onaga happened on Sunday as the demonstrators insisted that the bishop must go.

+They were reacting to the ban imposed on the Adoration Ministry by Bishop Onaga where Catholic faithful and priest were banned from attending activities at Adoration Ministry.

-But, in a statement he personally signed, Mbaka said: “my attention has been drawn to activities that took place in the Adoration ground on Sunday.
+In a statement he personally signed, Mbaka said, “My attention has been drawn to activities that took place in the Adoration ground on Sunday.
 I am not in any way involved in such activity.

 “We received with obedience the directive issued by my Bishop, His Excellency, Most Rev CVV Onaga on June 17, 2022.